turingschool/gear-up/microaggressions_group2.md

 * Define "microaggressions" and identify them when they occur
 * Practice empathy for targets of microaggressions
 * Identify opportunities in personal conduct to reduce microaggressions and address their consequences
-* Contribute to an inclusive, socially-supportive culture at Turing

 ## Read (15 min)